2026 Public Good Celebration

 • Mentor-Mentee Award Reception

-Celebrate student signature work grant recipients and poster presenters alongside the faculty, staff, graduate fellows, and community mentors who support them.
+Celebrated PinS Student Signature Work Grant recipients and Showcase presenters alongside the faculty, staff, graduate student, and community mentors who support them.

 • Community Engagement Photo Showcase + Reception

-The Center for Community Engagement (CCESL) invites DU students, staff, and faculty to submit a photo and short statement showcasing their community engagement and its impact at DU.
-Top 3 student photos and statements will win a polaroid camera.
-All photos will be exhibited through June 2026.
+The Center for Community Engagement (CCESL) annually invites DU students, staff, and faculty to submit a photo and short statement showcasing their community engagement and its impact at DU.

 • Student Signature Work Showcase (Formerly the Undergraduate Research Showcase)